starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 Jumps
 -----

-Cairo programs can include special branch points in code called jumps.
-The prover may choose to follow the jump instructions to arrive at a valid proof more readily, but they do not necessarily have to do so.
+Cairo programs can include branch points in code called jumps.
 Jumps contain a ``jump`` expression and a ``destination``.
-Jumps may be conditional.
+They may also be conditional.
 A conditional jump contains all of the following: A ``jump`` expression, a ``case_not_met`` name, a ``case_met_name`` and an ``if`` statement.

+Where the jump condition depends on a value that is determined by the Prover, that value will also determine if the jump is executed.

 .. tested-code:: cairo syntax_jumps